ocpi/ocpi/terminology.md

 ## Cardinality

-When defining the cardinality of a field, the following symbols are used during the document:
+When defining the cardinality of a field, the following symbols are used throughout this document:

 <div><!-- ---------------------------------------------------------------------- --></div>